 In the next section we will analyze the impact that this geopolitical risk event will have on the main economic variables in terms of slower growth and higher inflation.
-Before we close this chapter by analyzing the impact of similar historical events on the financial markets and in particular on the equity market.
-In the table below we have reflected the initial and subsequent (next 12 months) impact of the US S&P500 stock index (as the most representative stock market and having the longest historical series) during certain events of high geopolitical risk.
-No one knows if things will escalate or if this will turn out to be a one-time event, but we investors can learn from how markets have reacted to geopolitical events in the past.
-The first observation when analyzing the data has to do with the initial negative impact on global stock markets stemming from the spike in uncertainty that these conflicts bring.
-On average, the U.S. stock market experienced a 16% correction during these events (from start to peak) confirming the sensitivity of investors to conflicts of high war tension or insecurity.
+We will also review the impact of similar historical events on the financial markets and in particular on the equity market.
+The table below we reflects the initial and subsequent (next 12 months) impact on the S&P 500 stock index (as the most representative stock index and having the longest historical series) during certain events of high geopolitical risk.
+No one knows if things will escalate or if this will turn out to be a one-time event, but investors can learn from how markets have reacted to geopolitical events in the past.
+The first observation when analyzing the data has to do with the initial negative impact on global stock markets has stemming from the spike in uncertainty that these conflicts bring.
+The table below shows that, on average, the U.S. stock market experienced a 16% correction during these events (from start to peak), confirming the sensitivity of investors to conflicts or insecurity.